 New York state placed a ban on high-interest loans to protect their citizens from exorbitant interest fees.
-The state considers any loan interest over 25% as civil usury.
+The state considers loan interest over 25% as civil usury.
+The definition of usury is the practice of lending money with high-interest charges.
 Here are a few ideas that may help you with your search for a bad credit personal loan in New York.
-This civil usury law applies to bad credit loan lenders, but not to banks or credit card companies.
-The banks and credit card companies are exempt from New York usury laws and can use the interest rates from the state of their head office.
-Well New York, if your credit score is considered fair, why not take advantage of the credit card provider loophole.
-A 0% balance transfer credit card could help you with lowering your monthly payments and improve your credit score while you lower your debt.
+This civil usury law only applies to bad credit loan lenders, but not to banks or credit card companies.
+The banks and credit card companies are exempt from New York usury laws and use the interest rates from the state of their head office.
+The issue with the banks and credit unions is that they require a credit score near 650 to apply and require a solid work history making it very difficult to get a loan when your credit score has slipped.

 Loan Providers in New York State by Credit Score

-Another alternative to secure a personal loan is requesting a family member or friend to co-sign a personal loan for you.
+Another alternative to getting a personal loan is requesting a family member or friend to co-sign a loan for you.
 This process is quite simple.
 Your family member or friend becomes responsible for this loan if you miss a payment or default.
-So many students return home from school and have not had the opportunity to establish their credit.
+So many students return home from school and have not had the opportunity to establish their credit or have never applied for credit yet.

 What to Consider Before asking Someone to Co-sign

-1. Are you earning enough to support the new payment for the new loan amount?
+1. Are you earning enough to support this new payment?

-2. Is your current job and salary stable?
+2. Is your current job and salary stable enough to take money from a friend or family member?

 3. A great rule to follow for you and your cosigner's comfort level is your debt to income ratio of 35-40% or less.
 Your debt to income ratio is all of your monthly payments divided by your gross monthly income.

-4. Will you be paying off or consolidating debt when you take this loan?
+4. Will you be consolidating debt when you take this loan?

 5. You want to be sure that you will be able to live and afford this new monthly payment.